Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/6_superposition_doc.rst

 Introduction
 ------------------
-Because I know that you’ve more than likely had enough of all the OpAmps and filters and OpAmp filters and such, we will be making a break from all those fancy circuits and components, and focus on the basics.
-We will take a look at a trick, that can be used with linear circuits with multiple voltage or signal sources, the superposition.
+Let's take a break from OpAmps, filters, and other complex circuits and focus on a fundamental technique used in linear circuits with multiple voltage or signal sources: superposition.

 .. raw:: html